toobababar/azure-translation-en-ar/README.md

 - Supports `.env` configuration for secure API key handling
 - Easy setup with `requirements.txt`
 - Clean and minimal Python script

+## Use Cases

+- Automate multilingual support for web and mobile platforms.
+- Streamline content localization for marketing or documentation.
+- Enable customer support messaging in Arabic without manual translation.
+- Serve as a backend translation module in larger AI/NLP pipelines.

 ## Requirements